PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Artificial Intelligence/Week2Day4.md

 ## Taxonomy of AI (2)

-In today's independent study material, will look at the different predictive modelling approaches, where we will focus on the concept of 'learning'.
+In today's independent study material, we will look at the different predictive modelling approaches, where we will focus on the concept of 'learning'.

 ## Learning objectives